8.6 C

 Are there any memorable/profound experiences you’ve had while being a Shaman?

 Yes, I have had many.
 The very first profound experience was before I even knew anything about the spirit world or Shamanism.
 I didn’t even know the word at the time.
 I was in school (Catholic school).
-I had gotten into a scuffle with a boy at school and pushed him into an old-fashioned phone booth, and his head hit a corner of the booth cutting his upper earlobe.
-There was blood was all over the place which frightened me.
+I had gotten into a scuffle with a boy at school and pushed him into an old-fashioned phone booth, and his head hit a corner of the booth, cutting his upper earlobe.
+There was blood all over the place, which frightened me.
 I can’t say for sure what happened to me, but it was as if I went into a trance.
-I fell on my knees and placed my hand over his bleeding ear and almost imminently the ear stopped bleeding.
+I fell on my knees and placed my hand over his bleeding ear, and almost immediately the ear stopped bleeding.
 I think I was praying; not sure.
-I opened my eyes, and there was a crowd of fellow students who were quiet, and in shock.
+I opened my eyes, and there was a crowd of fellow students, quiet and in shock.
 I guess they had seen what happened.
-Of course, I got into big trouble; a) for fighting and b) doing the devil’s work.
+Of course, I got into big trouble: a) for fighting and b) doing the devil’s work.
 LOL.
-When my grandmother heard of this, you guessed it; she took me once again to a Santero.
+When my grandmother heard of this, you guessed it, she took me once again to a Santero.

 Later in the late 1980s, I began receiving visitors in my sleep from friends that were in the hospital and were dying.
 They would come just at the hour of their passing.
 There was always a message from them.
 When I would call the hospital in the morning, they would inform me that the person died at the same time of their visitation.
 This happened many times before I went to my teacher to investigate why this was happening.
 After this, I had a calling to help people make the journey home.
 The hospital would call me when they had a patent struggling with letting go.
 I was entrusted by the spirit and the person’s ancestor or spirit guide to show them the way.
 I did this for almost ten years.
 After that, I stopped because of the emotional toll it took on me.